Kasra1377/calories-burned-prediction/README.md

 # Reporting bugs and issues

-If you have any bugs or issues with this app, please state that in the `Issue` section of this Repository.In addition to that, you can keep in touch with myself by this Gmail:\
+If you have any bugs or issues with this app, please state that in the `Issues` section of this Repository.In addition to that, you can keep in touch with myself by this Gmail:\
 Kasra.211998@gmail.com